 Create a work list and use it as you go.
 The closeout process doesn’t have to wait until the end of a project—in fact, it shouldn’t.
-Consider using a punch list format right from the start of a job to ensure that everyone is on the same page and set expectations for each stage of the project.
+Consider using a standardized punch list format right from the start of a job to ensure everyone is on the same page and set expectations for each project stage.
 Certain software provides flexible, useful tools like custom punch list templates to streamline the quality processes of any project.
-Remember, project closeout affects everything from your client to your team to your bottom line, and can even have an impact on your future work opportunities, so it’s well worth investing the time to do it early and do it right.
+Remember, project closeout affects everything from your client to your team to your bottom line and can even impact your future work opportunities, so it’s well worth investing the time to do it early and do it right.

-Over the course of a job, you should frequently meet with the owner and other project stakeholders to get ahead of what needs to be completed prior to handoff and make sure all specifications and requirements are met.
-The punch-list-as-you-go method is a strategic way to complete the closeout process faster, and allows you to provide incremental updates to key project stakeholders on a consistent and reliable basis.
+Over the course of a job, you should frequently meet with the owner and other project stakeholders to get ahead of what needs to be completed before handoff and ensure all specifications and requirements are met.
+The punch-list-as-you-go method is a strategic way to end the closeout process faster.
+It allows you to provide incremental updates to key project stakeholders consistently and reliably.

 Hone in on quality workflows

 Another thing you can do to improve construction quality is to establish your quality workflows early on.
 Ownership and accountability are vital to effective construction quality management, and punch lists alone won’t dictate your success outcomes, especially if your team’s roles and responsibilities aren’t clearly defined.
-That’s why it’s crucial to assign quality management responsibilities to specific people or teams early in a project’s life cycle, with clear due dates and deliverables to build accountability into your closeout and quality management processes.
+That’s why assigning quality management responsibilities to specific people or teams early in a project’s life cycle is crucial, with clear due dates and deliverables to build accountability into your closeout and construction quality management processes.
 With the right cloud-based software, assigning and alerting stakeholders, and tracking their progress, is easy.
-This is a strategic way to streamline the implementation of your quality workflows and ensure teams are staying on track and effective throughout the course of a job.
+This is a strategic way to streamline the implementation of your quality workflows and ensure teams stay on track and effective throughout a job.

 Conduct frequent risk assessments

-More than at any single point in the course of a construction project, conducting on-going risk assessment is vital moving a job forward.
-Now more than ever, constant monitoring of risk is especially important when it comes to closing out a project on schedule.
-Carrying out on-going risk assessment involves identifying any threats or concerns you may have about a job, routinely reviewing the project for any potential liabilities, and creating strategies for mitigating all issues you identify in the process.
-These challenges can include anything from legal risks, zoning issues, cash flow concerns, worker training, deliverable transfer, and other problems that could derail a project’s progress or the final handoff.
+More than at any single point during a construction project, conducting an ongoing risk assessment is vital to moving a job forward.
+Now more than ever, constant risk monitoring is critical when closing out a project on schedule.
+Carrying out an ongoing risk assessment involves identifying any threats or concerns you may have about a job, routinely reviewing the project for potential liabilities, and creating strategies for mitigating all issues you identify.
+These challenges include legal risks, zoning issues, cash flow concerns, worker training, deliverable transfer, and other problems that could derail a project’s progress or the final handoff.

-Learning from prior jobs is also a strategic method for improving construction quality, and should be more widely adopted throughout the industry.
-Only 47% of contractors and trade professionals have a standard process in place to compare findings from past projects to improve future work.
-Improving standards around data collection and documentation on all projects will help reduce risk and improve construction quality in the future.
-Moreover, firms that are already using or are open to using advanced intelligence technology, especially solutions that incorporate machine learning, know that these tools can change the game when it comes to proactive risk assessment and mitigation.
-Consider adopting tools that can help predict, prevent, and manage risk to optimize project closeout and improve the quality of every job, every time.
+Learning from prior jobs is also a strategic method for improving quality and should be widely adopted throughout the industry.
+Only 47% of contractors and trade professionals have a standard process to compare findings from past projects to improve future work.
+Improving standards around data collection and documentation on all projects will help reduce risk and enhance the quality of construction in the future.
+Moreover, firms already using or are open to using advanced intelligence technology, especially solutions incorporating machine learning, know that these tools can change the game regarding proactive risk assessment and mitigation.
+Consider adopting tools that can help predict, prevent, and manage risk to optimize project closeout and improve the quality of every job.

 Construction quality involves a number of moving parts, but employing the right strategies for managing, assuring, controlling, and improving the quality of your projects can set you up for success now and in the future.
-There are a number of solutions to help you optimize your construction quality processes, like this toolkit for ensuring all of your jobs meet the highest possible quality standards for construction.
+There are several solutions to help you optimize your quality processes, like these resources, to ensure that all of your jobs meet the highest possible quality standards for construction.